TheBattleDog/mparser/README.md

 # Manhwa Name Parser

-All it does is simply remove the name in a string it doesn't have to be manhwa name genius!!
+All it does is simply remove the '-' characters in a string it doesn't have to be manhwa name genius!!
 It also copies the output to windows Clipboard, yep it only works for windows!!
 Add it as global variable and use it as a command in CMD or PowerShell!!